Home

 Undergraduate Studies

 Wherever your academic goals eventually take you at the UO, all Ducks begin their journey with foundational courses in CAS.
 More than 60 percent of students go on to pursue a major in a CAS department or program.
-With nearly 50 departments and programs, there’s an intellectual home for almost any interest, talent, or career aspiration.
+With more than 50 departments and programs, there’s an intellectual home for almost any interest, talent, or career aspiration.

 Graduate Studies